SydDaps/Bianchi/README.md

 ## Installation
 Add `gem 'bianchi', '~> 0.1.0'` to your gem file and run `bundle install`

+Bianchi relies on Redis and requires the `REDIS_URL` environment variable to be set, pointing to your Redis instance.
+Ensure Redis is installed, running, and that REDIS_URL is correctly configured before using Bianchi.

 ## Getting Started

 To initialize a new USSD project, generate a project directory using Bianchi's command-line interface.
 Use the following Ruby command: